BGR-EGHA/LSAT-Documentation/source/Introduction/GeneralInformation/Installation.rst

         py -m pip install -r requirements.txt

     Additionally to the packages listed in the requirements.txt you will need GDAL (3.3.0 tested).
     Unfortunately, GDAL can usually not simply be installed with pip.
-You can either downloada .whl file from Christoph Gohlkes fantastic `website <https://www.lfd.uci.edu/~gohlke/pythonlibs/>`_ or build it yourself.
+You can either download a .whl file from Christoph Gohlkes fantastic `website <https://www.lfd.uci.edu/~gohlke/pythonlibs/>`_ or build it yourself.
     To install the downloaded .whl: